Program

 FE 7021 Financial Planning and Wealth Management 3 credits

-This course covers the meaning and importance of financial planning and wealth management.
-The roles and functions of financial planner as well as the core principles of financial planning and wealth management are also discussed.
-It instructs the financial planning process and the characteristics of good financial goals.
-Personal liquidity management, application of time value of money, personal data gathering, and analysis of personal financial statements are covered.
-Further, key issues regarding taxation and ethics of financial planner will be explored.
+This course covers the meaning and importance of financial planning and wealth management, the roles and functions of a financial planner, the core principles of financial planning and wealth management, the financial planning process, the characteristics of good financial goals, personal liquidity management, application of time value of money, personal data gathering, the analysis of personal financial statements, and key issues regarding taxation and ethics of financial planner.

 FE 7022 Investment Planning and Asset Management 3 credits

-This course offers the meaning and importance of investment planning and also includes the investment planning process, the calculation of return on investment as well as related risk.
-It aims to construct efficient investment plan and asset allocation according to personal financial position and individual financial goals.
+This course offers the meaning and importance of investment planning, investment planning process, investment risk and return calculation, the concept of behavioral finance to construct efficient investment plan and asset allocation according to personal financial position, behavior, and individual financial goals.

 Elective Courses

-This course introduces accounting structure and financial reporting principles.
-It covers the analysis of financial information using financial ratios and other alternative methods to understand the firms’ financial performance and position.
-It aims to foster learners’ ability to use the financial information as an effective tool for the financial decision making.
+This course introduces accounting structure, financial reporting principles, the analysis of financial information, financial ratios and other alternative methods to analyze the firms’ financial performance and position, the use the financial information as an effective tool for the financial decision making.

 FE 7221 Insurance Planning 1.5 credits

-This course examines the insurance planning which is the important tool to deal with the risk of financial plan.
-It gives the understandings of various types of risks, including causes, frequency, severity, for the assessment of impact and approach to deal with risk.
-The basics, types, and principles of insurance policies, life insurance, health insurance and non-life insurance are covered to analyse needs and appropriate policy for an effective risk transfer plan.
+This course examines insurance planning, which is an important tool for dealing with the risk of the financial plan, the various types of risks, including causes, frequency, and severity, for assessing impact and approach to deal with risk, the basics, types, and principles of insurance policies, life insurance, health insurance, and non-life insurance to analyzing needs and appropriate policy for an effective risk transfer plan.

 FE 7222 Retirement Planning 1.5 credits